 The class participation portion of your grade will be based on regular class attendance and participation as well as on periodic homeworks and in-class individual and small group assignments.
 It will also be based on your active participation in our online class discussions and writings.

 Two absences are allowed during the semester.
 Each additional absence will lower your class participation grade by one letter grade.
-More than six absences and/or failure to complete any of the written assignments detailed below are grounds for failing the course.
+More than six absences and/or failure to complete any of the graded assignments detailed below are grounds for failing the course.

 There will be two in-class exams.
 Make-up exams are not normally given.
 Exceptions may be made for genuine medical emergencies or other similarly serious personal difficulties, although in such cases the format of the exam may be changed.